-Issues of environmental protection in Russia are regulated primarily by Federal Law No. 7-FZ "On Environmental Protection", along with a number of other federal and local legal acts.
+Issues of environmental protection in Russia are regulated primarily by the Law On the Protection of the Environment, along with other federal and local legislation.
 These environmental laws and regulations set various standards for health and environmental quality and provide for penalties and other liabilities for violation, including fines, court action to limit operations or remedy the violation, administrative or civil liability, criminal liability and compensation for environmental damage.
-Any activity that may affect the environment is subject to state ecological approval by federal authorities under Federal Law No. 174-FZ "On Ecological Expert Examination".
+Any activity that may affect the environment is subject to state ecological approval by federal authorities under the Law On Environmental Expert Review.
 Monitoring, implementation, and enforcement of environmental laws and regulations are provided by various federal agencies and ministries, state authorities, and public and non-governmental organizations.
-These parties also have the right to initiate lawsuits for the compensation of damage caused to the environment, for which there is a limitation period of 20 years.
+These parties also have the right to initiate lawsuits for the compensation of damage caused to the environment.